How to Find Duplicate Files on Mac (Photos, Videos, and Folders)

 Summary

-Finding duplicates on Mac is faster when you match the tool to the problem: exact deduplication for archives, visual similarity for photo libraries—and NythyCleaner focuses on the latter with a clear review step before anything is removed.
+Finding duplicates on Mac is straightforward when the tool matches the problem: NythyCleaner focuses on exact deduplication with a clear review step before anything is removed—ideal for Downloads, archives, synced folders, and project trees.